Stenaelurillus hirsutus

-Stenaelurillus hirsutus is a species of jumping spider in the genus Stenaelurillus that lives in Central Africa, Congo, Ghana, Kenya, Senegal, Tanzania, and Uganda.
-The species name is the Latin word for hairy and the genus name is related to the Greek words for narrow and cat.
-It lives in a wide range of environments, including hot dry places and amongst stones near rivers.
-The spider is small, with a cephalothorax that ranges in length between 2.3 and 2.7 mm in length and an abdomen between 2.4 to 2.5 mm long.
-The male is distinguished by its black and white striped pattern on the anterior of the carapace and the existence of a mane of light-coloured hairs around the eye field that is reminiscent of a Mohawk hairstyle.
-The female's epigyne has a deep narrow pocket and bean-shaped copulatory openings.
-The male's clypeus has a distinctive pattern of three vertical white stripes on its otherwise black exterior.
-The species was first described in 1927 by Robert de Lessert.
+Stenaelurillus hirsutus is a species of jumping spider in the genus Stenaelurillus that lives in Central, East and West Africa.
+Its name is a combination of a generic name is related to the Greek words for narrow and cat and a species name that is the Latin word for hairy.
+First found in Democratic Republic of the Congo, it lives in a wide range of environments, including hot dry places and amongst stones near rivers.
+The spider is typically between 4.7 and 5.2 mm in total body length.
+The male is distinguished by its black and white striped pattern on the anterior of the carapace, the upper part of its forward section, and the existence of a mane of light-coloured hairs around the eye field that is reminiscent of a Mohawk hairstyle.
+The female's epigyne, the external visible part of its copulatory organs, has a deep narrow pocket and bean-shaped copulatory openings.
+The part of the male's face known as its clypeus has a distinctive pattern of three vertical white stripes on its otherwise black exterior.
+The species was first described in 1927 by Roger de Lessert.

-Taxonomy
+Taxonomy and etymology

-Stenaelurillus hirsutus is a species of jumping spider, a member of the family Salticidae, that was first described in 1927 by the Swiss arachnologist, Robert de Lessert.
+Stenaelurillus hirsutus is a species of jumping spider, a member of the family Salticidae, that was first described in 1927 by the Swiss arachnologist, Roger de Lessert.
 It was placed in the genus Stenaelurillus that was first circumscribed by Eugène Simon in 1886.
-The name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
-The species name is the Latin word for hairy.
 The genus was placed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015, who listed the tribe in the clade Saltafresia.
 Two years later, in 2017, Jerzy Prószyński grouped it with nine other genera of jumping spiders under the name Aelurillines.